geektcp/geektcp/readme.md

 ### about
-Okwow's next realm will span three expansions, starting at the very beginning.
+UEwow's next realm will span three expansions, starting at the very beginning.
 More information availablehere.